Ryael/memoria/README.md

 1. As a first-time visitor, I want to easily understand the main purpose of the game.
 2. As a first-time visitor, I want to easily navigate the menus without getting lost.
 3. As a first-time visitor, I want to learn about the developer.
-4. As a first-time visitor, I want to learn where the images were gotten from.
+4. As a first-time visitor, I want to learn where the images were sourced.
-5. As a first-time visitor, I want to learn what the game-rules are.
+5. As a first-time visitor, I want to learn what the game rules are.
-6. As a first-time visitor, I want to know what difficulities are available to me.
+6. As a first-time visitor, I want to know what difficulties are available to me.
 7. As a first-time visitor, I want to feel engaged when playing the game.
 8. As a first-time visitor, I want to be provided visual feedback upon beating a round.

 #### Returning Visitors

 9. As a returning visitor, I want to quickly check if any new difficulties or game modes have been added.
-10. As a returning visitor, I want to progress through the difficulties to improve my memorisation ability.
+10. As a returning visitor, I want to progress through the difficulty levels to strengthen my memorisation.

 #### Site Owner